The gluten-free birthday cake challenge

 - Refrigerate until ready to serve.

-Candied nuts: Please see Janet’s post for detailed instructions.
+Candied nuts: If you want to try your hand at these, see Janet’s post for detailed instructions.

-To serve: Put a portion of the cake on a dessert plate.
+To serve: Put a slice of cake on a plate.
 Top with some fruit (warm or cold), a dab of whipped cream, and one or two candied nuts arranged artfully.